 Odra CLI

 The Odra CLI library allows you to create CLI clients for your contracts.
-Instead of using casper-client
+Instead of using casper-client with

 complex incantations, you can use the Odra CLI library to create a client that will be able to call your contract methods